Dod Law is Fully Operational and Available During the COVID-19 Crisis. Contact Us for a Free Phone Consultation Today!

 Federal DUI Defense in San Diego

-Securing legal representation after a DUI arrest is critical, whether you face state or federal charges.
-Attorney Dod of Dod Law has been serving people accused of DUI in San Diego for more than 16 years and is knowledgeable about all aspects of DUI law.
+Securing an experienced San Diego DUI Lawyer after a DUI arrest is critical, whether you face state or federal charges.
+Attorney Dod of Dod Law has been serving people accused of DUI in San Diego for more than 17 years and is knowledgeable about all aspects of DUI law.
 He can help educate you on your charges and review all the evidence available to present a strong defense.

 Dod has handled more than 6,500 cases, including 75 jury trials, and can be a significant asset to your DUI case.
 Don’t hesitate to take action against a federal DUI charge in San Diego.
 Call (619) 814-5110 for a free consultation with Attorney Dod today, or complete our contact form!